jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

 10. **Not adding the new "white-list" and "white-list plugin" parameters in config.xml.**<p />
   This is sooo new and obnoxious, one can only have pitty on returning developers.
 In addition, this was buried in both the *Phonegap blog* and the *Cordova blog*.

-  The relatively * NEW * requirement means to access ANY website or resources on the web, you MUST use the whitelist and the whitelist plugin.
-This requirement goes into affect if you are using Phonegap 4.0.0 or better; including cli-5.1.1.
+  This relatively * NEW * requirement means to access ANY website or resources on the web, you MUST use the whitelist and the whitelist plugin.
+This requirement goes into affect if you are using cordova-android@4.0.0 or better; including cli-5.1.1.

+  To be clear, the "whitelist" has been around for a bit, but the plugin and requirement is very new.
+As you would expect, when the "whitelist" was added the defacto *open-access* feature was deprecated.
+Or said another way, the defacto *open-access* feature was scheduled and planned to be eliminated.

   Cordova Blog: *[Plugins Release and Moving plugins to npm: April 21, 2015](https://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html)* and **New Whitelist Plugins**; scroll down to the title.